Table Of Contents

 • Compare company quotes, consider alternatives and consult your lawyer before you move forward.

-If you’re pursuing a legal claim, such as a personal injury lawsuit, and are struggling to make ends meet due to mounting expenses, a pre-settlement funding company may offer you a cash advance.
+If you’re pursuing a legal claim, such as a personal injury lawsuit, and are struggling to make ends meet due to mounting expenses, a pre-settlement funding company may provide a financial cushion.

-The company bases the advance amount based on the estimated value of your potential settlement or judgment.
+Pre-settlement funding gives you access to a portion of your potential settlement before the case reaches a verdict.
 If you win your case, you’ll repay the loan, fees and interest from the awarded amount.

 What Is Pre-Settlement Funding?